TYPO3GmbH/content-typo3-universe/resources/markdown/privacy-policy.md

 However, you have the option to set your browser to notify you when you receive a cookie.
 Then you can decide for yourself whether you accept it or not.

-Firefox (Windows): → Tools → Settings → Privacy → Create History for Custom Settings
+* Firefox (Windows): → Tools → Settings → Privacy → Create History for Custom Settings

-Firefox (Linux): → Edit → Settings → Privacy → Create history according to user-defined settings
+* Firefox (Linux): → Edit → Settings → Privacy → Create history according to user-defined settings

-Internet Explorer: → Tools → Internet Options → Privacy → Advanced
+* Internet Explorer: → Tools → Internet Options → Privacy → Advanced

 For detailed information about how Hubspot works, refer to Hubspot Inc.'s Privacy Policy at: http://legal.hubspot.com/privacy-policy

 The software company HubSpot is based in the US, with a branch in Ireland.

 HubSpot
 2nd Floor 30 North Wall Quay
 Dublin 1, Ireland,
 Phone: +353 1 5187500.
-• HubSpot Privacy Policy »
-• EU Privacy Policy HubSpot »

 ## 8. Plug-ins and Tools